testdummies/iRacer/README.md

 TO DO:
-- controller input
+- controller input still to be implemented
-- user input
+- user key bindings still to be implemented
-- Change Menu item Toggle/ON OFF for AUTOMATIC MANUAL
-- help page? menu?

 TODO IN MORNING:
 -GET ROSS TO GET ME UPDATED MANOEUVRES AS HE FORGOT TO SEND IT TO ME?